anszu/frontend_interview_questions/README.md

 [Full article to answer question.](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0)

-9. What are the pros and cons of functional programming vs object-oriented programming?
+### 9. What are the pros and cons of functional programming vs object-oriented programming?
-_insert answer here_
+- _OOP Pros: It’s easy to understand the basic concept of objects and easy to interpret the meaning of method calls_
+- _OOP Cons: OOP Typically depends on shared state, which may lead to undesirable behavior such as race conditions._
+- _FP Pros: programmers avoid any shared state or side-effects, simple functions that can be easily reused._
+- _FP Cons: reduced readability because the resulting code is often more abstractly specified, more terse, and less concrete, much steeper learning curve than OOP (concepts are using idioms and notations from lambda calculus, algebras, and category theory, requiring a prior knowledge in those domains)

 [Full article to answer question.](https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad95)

 ### 10. What is a Promise?